Short-Term Financing True Cost Comparison

 Invoice Financing and Factoring: Unlocking What You've Already Earned

-Rates for invoice factoring run 1% to 5% per 30-day period on the invoice face value.
-On a $100K invoice factored for 90 days at 3% per 30 days, the total cost is $9,000, equivalent to a 36% APR.
+Rates for invoice factoring run 1-5% per 30-day period.
+On a $100K invoice factored 90 days at 3% per month, the cost is $9,000, equivalent to 36% APR.

 The advance rate matters as much as the fee rate.
-An 80% advance on $100K means you get $80K upfront, and the remaining $20K minus fees arrives after your customer pays.
-Factors serving riskier industries or smaller invoices may advance only 70% upfront.
+An 80% advance on $100K means you get $80K upfront.

 Business Lines of Credit vs. Short-Term Term Loans: The Structural Difference